menhaj007/reach_mastermind/README.md

   ```

-  Since a counter/numberOfAttemps is used here to keep track of the attemps, it can also serve as an index location.
+Since a counter/numberOfAttempts is used here to keep track of the attempts, it can also serve as an index location.
 counter = 0, and ...10;

-  The other option is create to create a HashMap<Integer, String> and store it like this ->
+The other option is to create a HashMap<Integer, String> and store it like this ->

   ```
   {1: "John, you guess, [1,2,3,4] and feedback was 1 correct, 2 incorect and 1 wrong." }
   ```
-  Perhpabs the better choice is to use a database.
+Perhaps the better choice is to use a database.
 Thus, I used both a database and the array.
-The array will show the result for the current player untill the players decides to replay() which will clear the arrays and start from 0.
+The array will show the result for the current player until the players decides to replay() which will clear the arrays and start from 0.
 However, the database keep a record of all players who played the game.
 Due to lack of initial planing, I didn't use relationship which could have been better.
-For instance, A paly can have many games (result, feedbacks) or many games belongs to a player.
-In this model, whenever a player enters a his name, the application can find and present the history.
+For instance, A player can have many games (result, feedbacks) or many games belongs to a player.
+In this model, whenever a player enters his/her name, the application can find and present the history.
-  The current implentation only stores the gussedValues, winHistory and userName.
+The current implementation only stores the guessedValues, winHistory and userName.
 Duplicate names and null values are allowed.
 A player must play first then will get his result.
-A function to allow a player to display all of the records hasn't been implemented, but all it needs to add a function at the start of the game which asks "Enter play to play the game, or history to see yours and others record.
+A function to allow a player to display all the records hasn't been implemented, but all it needs to add a function at the start of the game which asks "Enter play to play the game, or history to see yours and others record".

 ### Random.org, API vs get(url)
-  random.org has upgarded their system and provides free APIs up 1000/month request for certain services.
-Therefore using their API is a better choice rather then submiting a get-request to
+random.org has upgraded their system and provides free APIs up 1000/month request for certain services.
+Therefore, using their API is a better choice rather than submitting a get-request to

   ```
   https://www.random.org/integers/?num=8&min=0&max=7&col=1&base=10&format=plain&rnd=new
   ```
-  The reason for not chosing this method is the amount work required to converted the return text with lines to an integer array.
+The reason for not choosing this method is the amount of work required to convert the return text with lines to an integer array.
 For example,

   ```
   6